thomassorensen2650/node-red-contrib-mqtt-sparkplug-plus/readme.md

 * NDEATH
 * DDATA (from node input)
 * DCMD (send as output to Node-Red)
+* Buffering when primary SCADA is not available

 The following features are not yet supported:
 * Non-metrics (body)
 * MQTT Broker redundancy
-* Buffering when primary SCADA is not available
+* DDEATH
+* Compression

 ## mqtt sparkplug in
-The *mqtt sparkplug in* node makes it possible to subscribe to sparkplug b mqtt topics. the node functions the same way at the node-red *mqtt in* node, but it will decode the sparkplug/protobuf messages and deliver them in json.
+The *mqtt sparkplug in* node makes it possible to subscribe to sparkplug b mqtt topics.
+The node is almost identical to the default node-red *mqtt in* node, but it will decode the sparkplug/protobuf messages and deliver them in json.

+## mqtt sparkplug out
+The *mqtt sparkplug in* node makes it possible to publish sparkplug b mqtt messages.
+The node almost identical to the default node-red *mqtt out* node, but it will encode the sparkplug/protobuf payload before sending message.

 # Installation
 npm install node-red-contrib-mqtt-sparkplug-plus

 # Usage